joverlee521/GifTastic/README.md

 # [GifTastic](https://joverlee521.github.io/GifTastic/)

-Dynamic Webpage built with GIPHY and YouTube APIs
+### About GifTastic
+GifTastic is a K-POP themed dynamic webpage that utilizes GIPHY and YouTube APIs.
+It is meant to be used as a visual and auditory introduction to K-POP groups.

 ### How To
 * Click on the buttons to display a corresponding YouTube video and related GIFs